pkamenickova/nginx_http_authnz_pam_module/README.md

 You can set the PAM module through these directives:
 * `authnz_pam on|off`: Default value is `off`
 * `authnz_pam_service`: PAM service name.
 This directive is required and must contain non-empty string.
 * `authnz_pam_basic_fallback on|off`: Default value is `off`.
-Use the Basic HTTP authentication in case of failure of previous authentication module.
+Use PAM as Basic HTTP authentication provider on as a fallback in case of previous authentication module failure.
-Basic authentication fallback can be used on its own (without previous authentication module) but it's not recommended for now.
 * `authnz_pam_name`: Realm used for Basic HTTP authentication.
 Default value is `PAM realm`.
 * `authnz_pam_expired_redirect_url`: URL used for redirection in case of expired authentication token.